More on Kirk Assassination - September 11th, Hour 3

 Look at the actions of what we are doing.

-I don't think a single person who has dedicated their entire career to preventing gun safety legislation from getting passed in this house has any right to blame anybody else but themselves for what is happening.
+I don't think a single person who has dedicated their entire career to preventing gun safety legislation from getting passed in this House has any right to blame anybody else but themselves for what is happening.

-It just is so sick, just like MSTNC, predictably being, you know, so sick and politicizing and actually blaming Charlie Kirk himself for being assassinated.
+Just like MSTNC predictably being, you know, so sick and politicizing it, actually blaming Charlie Kirk himself for being assassinated.

 Listen.

-He's been one of the most divisive, especially divisive younger figures in this, who is constantly sort of pushing this sort of hate speech or sort of aimed at certain groups.
+He's been one of the most divisive, especially divisive younger figures in this who is constantly sort of pushing this sort of hate speech or sort of aimed at certain groups.

 And I always go back to hateful thoughts lead to hateful words, which then lead to hateful actions.